RazrFalcon/ttf-parser/README.md

 `glyph_name_8` is faster that `glyph_name_276`, because for glyph indexes lower than 258 we are using predefined names, so no parsing is involved.

-### Safety

-- The library must not panic.
-Any panic considered as a critical bug and should be reported.
-- The library forbids the unsafe code.

 ### Alternatives